Roz Bicen Post Grad Diploma MNCS Accred

 I hold a Post Graduate Diploma in Counselling from the University of Hertfordshire in Psychodynamic and Humanistic Therapy (BACP accredited) and have lectured in counselling.
 I also have a BSc in Mathematics & Psychology from the University of London.
 I am also a qualified trainer and mediator.

 I worked for 8 years as a bereavement counsellor supporting people dealing with the loss of someone significant in their lives.
+I was one of a small team running the charity Maytree, a sanctuary in London for people who are having thoughts of taking their lives.
+I am now a student counsellor at the University of Northampton.

 I have experience working with addiction, not only drugs and alcohol, but gambling and eat issues.